 Tax Fees.
-This category includes fees for professional services for tax compliance, tax advice and tax planning.
-These services include assistance regarding federal, state and international tax compliance, assistance with tax reporting requirements and audit compliance, tax planning, consulting and assistance on business restructuring.
-Prior to October 31, 2013, we participated in a tax-sharing agreement ("TSA") with our former parent company Marcus & Millichap Company ("MMC"), and provided for income taxes based on a 43.5% rate specified in the TSA.
-Generally, under the TSA, all tax compliance and advisory services were provided to, and paid by, MMC on behalf of all entities included in the TSA.
-As a stand-alone taxpayer, we may incur higher fees for tax services in future periods.
-The amounts set forth under 2014 include fees associated with a review of the tax deductibility of IPO transaction expenses.
+This category includes fees for professional services for tax compliance, tax advice, and tax planning.
+These services include assistance regarding federal, state, and international tax compliance, assistance with tax reporting requirements and audit compliance, tax planning, consulting, and assistance on business restructuring.
+The amounts set forth under 2014 include fees associated with a review of the tax deductibility of transaction expenses associated with our initial public offering (the "IPO").